Learn different techniques to Merge or Concatenate multiple collections together in Java with the help of practical examples.

 The concat

-method of Streams interface merges elements from multiple streams to form a stream of elements combined.
+method of Streams interface merges elements from multiple streams to form a stream of combined elements.

-Here, we are creating individual streams from both of our collections and using concat
+Here, we are creating individual streams from both of our collections and using the concat

 method to form a single stream of their elements combined.
 Lastly, we are collecting the elements together in an ArrayList.